ParallelMaths/parallel/pages/8-10-chikas-test-seven.md

 We know that (C + C + 1 = B + C = A).
 So, B is equal to (C + 1).
 And we know (B + C = 11, 12, 13 or 14).
 So we have B = 6, C = 5 … or B = 7, C = 6).

-From here, we can use trial and error to deduce that A = 3.
+From here, we can deduce that A = 3.
 :::

 ## 2. Drew’s puzzle #2

-A 5 x 5 x 5 cube consisting of 125 smaller cubes (known as cubelets) is completely painted.
+A 5 x 5 x 5 cube consisting of 125 smaller cubes (known as cubelets) is painted yellow so that each of its faces is completely covered.

 ![](/resources/8-10-chikas-test-seven/2-puzzle-question.png){image align="center"}